-Information on when and how to make a report can be found in the government's mandatory reporting procedure on FGM guidance.
+Information on when and how to make a report can be found in the government's Multi-agency statutory guidance on female genital mutilation and Mandatory reporting of female genital mutilation - procedural information guidance.
 Click here for Factsheet on the Serious Crime Act 2015: FGM amendments to the 2003 Act.